 Preparing a Document

 The Recorder’s Office does not have blank forms and cannot prepare a document for you.
-You may either contact an attorney, title company, prepare it yourself, etc. Our office does NOT give legal advice and cannot help you fill out a document.
+You may either contact an attorney, title company, or prepare it yourself.
+Our office does NOT give legal advice and cannot help you fill out a document.

 Miscellaneous Document & Recording Notes